CSCI 40500/77100: Software Engineering

 - the request is made sufficiently in advance of the test, and

-- the make-up is scheduled prior to the next class.
+- the make-up is scheduled within three (3) business days following the exam period.

 Proctoring software, which may include the use of browser lock-downs and cameras, may be used for examinations in this course.